XuhuiZhou/Multilevel-Text-Alignment/README.md

 ## A Benchmark for Document Relation Prediction and Localization
-This benchmark belongs our EMNLP2020 paper: Multilevel Text Alignment with Cross-Document Attention We also introduce a new modeling mechanism for this problem, see it by clicking the **View On Github** button.
+This benchmark belongs our EMNLP2020 paper: Multilevel Text Alignment with Cross-Document Attention.

+We also introduce a new modeling mechanism for this problem, see it by clicking the **View On Github** button.
 Citation: